 Day 3: Sechelt, Roberts Creek & Davis Bay

 In Sechelt, take your pick between a guided kayak tour of the Sechelt Inlet with Pedals and Paddles, or in view of the water by mountain bike at Coast Gravity Park, where 16 shuttle-accessed trails, all with rider-designed berms, step-ups and drops await.
-Or you can opt to take things sky-high with a floatplane tour with Sunshine Coast Air, including the Flights to Flights Ale and Air tour that pairs the Coast's craft breweries with an aerial tour for an epic afternoon of brews and views.
+Or you can opt to take things sky-high on a floatplane tour with Sunshine Coast Air, for an epic afternoon of scenic views.
 Back in town, Sechelt's growing — and delicious — culinary scene awaits, with mouthwatering eats and drinks at El Segundo, TwentyTwo Taphouse, Batch 44 BreweryBrickers Cider, and more.
 For a post-dinner treat, head to e.b.'s Ice Cream, located along Sechelt's waterfront path, and watch as locals take their last dips of the day from the beach below.

 Davis Bay, Sechelt